anreut/wordpress-gulp-setup/README.md

 # Build WordPress themes with Gulp

-This is Gupl boilerplate setup for WordPress theme.
+This is Gulp boilerplate setup for WordPress theme.
 I've created it for personal use, but feel free to use it with your projects.

 ### What's inside?
 - [Gulp 4](https://gulpjs.com/) - Task runner